oxguy3/patreon-api/README.md

 ```
 {
-  "data": {
   "campaign_id": "<id of associated campaign>",
   "category": <category if relevant>, // null if no comment set
   "cents_pledged_at_creation": <number>, // what was the total sum of all pledges at the time when this was posted?
   "comment_count": <comment count>,
   "content": "<body text>",
   "created_at": "<timestamp>", // presumably can't be null
   "current_user_has_liked": <boolean>, // has the logged in user liked this post?
   "deleted_at": <timestamp>, // null if not deleted
   "edited_at": <timestamp>, // null if not edited
   "embed": { // stuff for embedding videos. if it's not a video, all sub-fields will be set to null
       "description": null, // video description
       "domain": null, // web domain of platform where video is uploaded
       "html": null, // video embed code
       "subject": null, // video title
       "url": null // video url (i.e. on youtube or whatever other platform)
   },
   "id": "<id of this post>",
   "image_height": <height of large image>, // 0 if no image
   "image_large_url": "<url of full size image>", // null if no image
   "image_url": "<url of image shrunk to 320px wide>", // null if no image
   "image_width": <width of large image>, // 0 if no image
   "is_creation": <boolean>, // is this a creation or just a post?
   "is_paid": <boolean>, // true if this is an automated post after a month/content is completed, else false
   "like_count": <number of likes>,
   "min_cents_pledged_to_view": <number>, // minimum individual pledge necessary to view post
   "post_type": "<image|text_only|link>", // may be other unknown values
   "published_at": "<timestamp>", // null if unpublished
   "thumbnail_url": "<url of 75x75 image>", // null if no image
   "title": "<post title>",
   "type": "post",
   "url": "<url to this post>",
   "user_id": "<id of user who posted>"
-  }
 }
 ```